 Should You Use a “Baby Leash” For Your Toddler?

 Should you use a baby leash for your toddler?
-Take advantage of the baby leash while watching out for any inappropriate effects it might cause your child.
+Take advantage of the leash while watching out for any inappropriate effects it might cause your child.

 As a parent, your toddler’s safety is your major worry.
 You don’t want them getting lost in crowds or getting their hands into other people’s stuff.
 But you wonder if using a baby leash is the best thing to do.
 What worries you more are the severe judgments parents using this product face.

-Yes, there is a lot of noise facing those who employ the use of baby leashes.
+Yes, there is a lot of noise facing those who employ the use of leashes.
 You’d hear talks like these products are not for children but horses.
 Such a parent is lazy.
 You don’t have control and interest in your toddler’s needs.

 Such snotty judgmental talks come from those who have not experienced parenting stubborn toddlers.
 Some active babies are over-energetic.
 They’re always on their toes and out of place.
 They enjoy pulling off hands from their parents’ grasp to dart off someplace.
 A parent who sees a leash on the wrong side of parenthood has never felt worried about their babies.